 Traditionally, this would be Dad accompanying his daughter and giving his blessing (rather than his permission), and it is a lovely father and daughter moment.
 But you might like to have both parents accompany you, or your children, or your siblings, or no-one.

 Or, you may as a couple, like to ask your entire family and all your friends for their approval.
 This can be a great way of engaging your guests in the proceedings – asking them to participate rather than just observe.

 *** Usually by now, we would be ready to have a change of pace, by having somebody else speak or perform.
 This is a great opportunity to include or honour people who are special to you – family or friends.
 They could read a poem or a piece of prose, they could write something themselves?
 They could sing a song or play live music……..Whatever it is, and whoever does it, remember that the reason for having it , is to celebrate you and your life together – it must mean something to you.
 If it isn’t relevant, don’t have it. ***

 My name is Lise Rodgers, and I am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to the law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.
+Marriage, according to the law in Australia, is the union of two people, to the exclusion of all others, voluntarily entered into for life.